EV Charger Repairs at Whittington Health NHS — Two Sites, Two Faults, One Day

 While we were there it's worth flagging: many older Rolec commando-style units like these don't include an interlock — a feature that's now a requirement under current regulations.
 An interlock prevents the connector being removed while the circuit is live, reducing the risk of electric shock.
 If your site is running older Rolec units without this feature, they would not be compliant with today's standards.
 Worth getting them reviewed.

-Site 2 — Elektrobay Pedestal Charger (Damaged Charging Lead)
+Site 2 — Elektrobay Pedestal Charger (Damaged Lead — and a DB in the Wrong Place)

-The lesson: look after your cables.
-A replacement 13A to commando lead is a fraction of the cost of a call-out, and keeping spares on site at any EV charging facility is just good practice.
-If a charger goes dead, check the lead before assuming the worst.
+The lesson: look after your cables, and think about where your protection devices actually end up.
+A replacement 13A to commando lead is a fraction of the cost of a call-out — and keeping spares on site at any EV charging facility is just good practice.
+But if a charger keeps going dead, don't just reset it.
+Find out why.

 EV Charger Repairs Across London